 House Bill 1 passed during the 2019 Special Legislative Session allows certain employers in the KERS Non-hazardous plan to elect to cease participating in the System as of June 30, 2020 under different provisions than were previously established.
 Senate Bill 249 passed during the 2020 legislative session delayed the effective date of cessation for these provisions to June 30, 2021.
-Since each employer's elections are unknown at this time, no adjustment to the Total OPEB Liability was made to reflect this legislation.
+Only one employer elected to cease participation under these provisions and freeze benefit accruals for their current employees.
+As such, there is no material impact on the total OPEB liability due to this legislation.

 Senate Bill 249 passed during the 2020 legislative session and changed the funding period for the amortization of the unfunded liability to 30 years as of June 30, 2019.
 Gains and losses incurring in future years will be amortized over separate 20-year amortization bases.
 This change does not impact the calculation of the Total OPEB Liability and only impacts the calculation of the contribution rates that would be payable starting July 1, 2020.
-There were no other material plan provision changes.